-Newcastle upon Tyne is a major transport hub for the whole of northern England and the border between Scotland and England.
+Newcastle upon Tyne is a major transport hub for the whole of northern England and the border region between Scotland and England.

 By air

-International flights - where to buy?
+International flights – where to book?

 • Eurowings – Düsseldorf